St Laurence School: History

-The school was founded in 1980 as a result of the merger of Fitzmaurice Grammar School and Trinity Secondary Modern school, opening on the Trinity site.
-It is named after the historically-important Saxon St Laurence's Church, Bradford-on-Avon.
+The school was founded in 1980 as a result of the merger of Fitzmaurice Grammar School and Trinity secondary modern school (named after Holy Trinity Church, Bradford-on-Avon), opening on the Trinity site.
+The school is named after the historically-important Saxon church, also known as St Laurence's Church, Bradford-on-Avon.

-Under the Specialist schools programme of 1997–2010 the school had Arts College status, resulting in extra investment in drama, music and dance facilities.
+Under the specialist schools programme of 1997–2010 the school had Arts College status, resulting in extra investment in drama, music and dance facilities.

 The school's teaching departments are spread across numerous buildings on the school site.
 The site also has a large sports hall and several sports courts, pitches and playing fields.
 A lecture theatre was built in 2007 and was joined by a state-of-the-art independent learning centre in 2011.

 In October 2005, a helium balloon launched at a school fete on 24 September 2005 was found in Karesuando, Sweden.
 Karesuando is 1430 mi from the school, and information about the school and a prize was sent to the finder.

 Wiltshire Music Centre

-The Wiltshire Music Centre opened in 1998.
+The Wiltshire Music Centre opened on site at St Laurence in 1998.
 Private and curriculum-based music lessons are held in the classrooms and teaching rooms in this building; and school collective worships, exam presentations, and other special events are held in its main auditorium.
 The Music Centre also contains a recording studio.